Amateur radio frequency allocations: Very-high frequencies and ultra-high frequencies

 While "line of sight" propagation is a primary factor for range calculation, much of the interest in the bands above HF comes from use of other propagation modes.
 A signal transmitted on VHF from a hand-held portable will typically travel about 5–10 km (3–6 miles) depending on terrain.
 With a low power home station and a simple antenna, range would be around 50 km (30 miles).

 With a large antenna system like a long yagi, and higher power (typically 100 watts or more) contacts of around 1 000 km (600 miles) using the Morse code (CW) and single-sideband (SSB) modes are common.
 Ham operators seek to exploit the limits of the frequencies usual characteristics looking to learn, understand, and experiment with the possibilities of these enhanced propagation modes.

 Sporadic band openings

 Occasionally, several different ionospheric conditions allow signals to travel beyond the ordinary line-of-sight limits.
 Some amateurs on VHF seek to take advantage of "band openings" where natural occurrences in the atmosphere and ionosphere extend radio transmission distances well over their normal range.
 Many hams listen for hours hoping to take advantage of these occasional extended propagation "openings".

 The ionospheric conditions are called sporadic E and anomalous enhancement.
 Less frequently used anomalous modes are tropospheric scatter and Aurora Borealis (Northern Lights).
-When overhead, moon bounce and satellite relay are also possible.
+Moon bounce and satellite relay are also possible.

 Sporadic E

-Some openings are caused by islands of intense ionization of the upper atmosphere known as the E Layer ionosphere.
+Some openings are caused by islands of intense ionization of the upper atmosphere, known as the E Layer ionosphere.
 These islands of intense ionization are called "sporadic E" and result in erratic but often strong propagation characteristics on the "low[er] band" VHF radio frequencies.